Azure-Samples/sap-odata-api-guide-copilot/README.md

 ---

-## 🤖 Copilot Studio Agent Project

-A ready-to-use agent that:

-- Triggers flows via natural language or SAP events.
-- Uses memory and reasoning to make decisions using information from SAP and M365.
-- Orchestrates actions across SAP through the Microsoft Teams interface.
----

 ## 🛠️ Build Your Own Agent

 This repo is more than a toolkit—it’s a **starting point** for building intelligent agents that: